Louise441/USVTNS/README.md

 # The dataset and code are currently for demonstration purpose only.

-# The complete dataset and the code will be publicly available after the paper is published in this repository.
+# The complete dataset and the code will be publicly available in this repository after the paper is published.
 ![alt text](pipline/pipeline.png)

 ## Visual comparison results with SOTA methods